Racial stereotyping in advertising: Examples of racial stereotyping

 Stereotypes directed at people of Asian descent represent well-educated individuals with a high work ethic.
 Commercials with these stereotypes tend to exist within advertising that promotes technology and business more than other races.
-Asian people were in ads that take place in the workplace or office setting in 50% of the print ads that they featured in, compared to other races that were featured in more leisure-oriented ads from 2003.
-Ads that feature Asian American men often perpetuate a stereotype of success and sacrifice to achieve financial rewards, such as Paek and Shah's (2003) example of a print ad, in which an Asian man talking to his wife tells her he will have to work late, implying that his personal life is a secondary commitment to his work.
-Some argue that the stereotype of hard work and affluence may appear to be a positive one but is actually problematic.
-Indeed, stereotypes related to the false "Model Minority" discourse have been proven to increase pressure on Asian people to be productive and successful.
+Asian people were featured in ads that take place in the workplace or office setting in 50% of the print ads that they featured in, compared to other races that were featured in more leisure-oriented ads from 2003.
+Ads that feature Asian Americans often perpetuate a stereotype of success and sacrifice to achieve financial rewards, but some argue that the stereotype of hard work and affluence may appear to be a positive one, but is actually problematic.
+Indeed, stereotypes related to the false "Model minority" discourse have been proven to increase pressure on Asian people to be productive and successful.
 Television and print advertising shape viewers' perceptions of minorities, and many Asian and Asian-American journalists argue that this representation of Asian people hegemonizes and inaccurately represents a vast and convoluted group.

 Stereotypes of Black people common in advertisements are a connection to hip-hop music.
 Black men in commercials also have exceptional physical and athletic ability, demonstrated by a young man playing basketball in a Kellogg's commercial or the variety of athletes in EA Sport's advertisements for basketball and soccer video games.
 Similarly, a typical representation for Black women is the "angry black woman" stereotype, where the woman is portrayed as irrational and violent.
 Other stereotypes may include the hypersexualization and dehumanization of Black people, as demonstrated through an ad by LINGsCARS that received complaints about trivializing the Black Lives Matter movement and stereotyping by playing off the offensive phrase "Once you go black, you never go back."
 The ad posted on Facebook read "Once you go black, you never go back" and "Black Cars Matter."

-Latinx people are drastically underrepresented in the media, featured with speaking roles in only 1% of television ads and in only 4.7% of television ads overall in the early 2000s time period.
-In a study done by Mastro and Stern (2003) examining frequencies of different races in commercials, Latinx people advertise soap or hygiene products in 43% of ads they are featured in, closely followed by other non-occupational roles promoting clothing or footwear.
-Ads also more frequently sexualize Latinx populations.
-Paek and Shah found Latinx populations to participate in advertisements that portrayed subservient and blue-collar labor roles.
-Additionally, advertisements featuring Latinx people poke fun at accents, implement "Spanglish," and emphasize clichés.
+Latin American people are drastically underrepresented in the media, featured with speaking roles in only 1% of television ads and in only 4.7% of television ads overall in the early 2000s time period.
+In a study done by Mastro and Stern (2003) examining frequencies of different races in commercials, Latino people advertise soap or hygiene products in 43% of ads they are featured in, closely followed by other non-occupational roles promoting clothing or footwear.
+Paek and Shah found Latino populations to participate in advertisements that portrayed subservient and blue-collar labor roles.
+Additionally, advertisements featuring Latino people poke fun at accents, implement "Spanglish," and emphasize clichés.